ByMaxAnjos/LCZ4r/README.md

 * –> **Antônio Campos Neto**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

-* –> **Jonatha Lima Moura**, Center for Climate Crisis Studies, Department of Geography, Federal University of Rio Grande do Norte, Brazil.

 ### Funding